Bullet Enters Loomis Woman's Home, Strikes Her Ring

 “Unlucky that it happened but lucky that it happened the way that it did,” Mason said.

-“I was like ‘It’s crazy that this little ring from a Hawaii vendor saved my hand!’ ” Tasi said.MORE NEWS: Top Gymnasts Led By Simone Biles Bring Stunts, Serious Conversation To Sacramento
+“I was like ‘It’s crazy that this little ring from a Hawaii vendor saved my hand!’ ” Tasi said.MORE NEWS: New Power Plants Are California's Latest Effort To Avoid Rolling Blackouts

 One of those teenagers involved in the shooting outside her home was eventually arrested.
 The Placer County Sheriff’s Office posted Tasi’s story, saying it is the most interesting piece of evidence they’ve come across.